mattcone/markdown-guide/_tools/typora.md

 markdown-processor:
 ---

 [Typora](https://typora.io) is a simple and configurable document editor that provides excellent Markdown support.
 This application is ideal for students and professionals who needs to write essays and reports.
-It might be difficult using Typora for multi-file projects or for publishing websites.
+It might be difficult using Typora for multi-file projects or for website publishing.

 Typora stands out by offering a variety of settings without sacrificing the simplicity of a barebones interface.
 Newcomers to Markdown may appreciate the keyboard shortcuts for formatting options as well as the intuitive *live editor* that hides the Markdown formatting syntax after you type it.